taptapkaboom/cartoon-hero/README.md

 # cartoon-hero
-A website about my cartoon hero
+A website about my awesome cartoon hero